 Before we get into my layman’s explanation of how to file, please note my Terms and Conditions, and that you can read the DNPE’s own page on homeschooling for the most complete and accurate information.

-1. When to file your Notice of Intent
+1. When to file your Notice of Intent in NC

 |You will file your NOI|

 |30 days before the oldest child you are homeschooling turns 7 *|

 |Immediately before withdrawing a child between the ages of 7 and 16 from public or private school|